spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/advanced-topics/vm-oversubscription.md

 To learn about options for memory overcommitment, refer to [Node Overcommit](https://kubevirt.io/user-guide/compute/node_overcommit/) KubeVirt resource.

+### Prerequisites

+### Procedure

-You can make several changes to reduce the memory footprint and overcommit the per-VMI memory overhead.
+You can make several changes to reduce the memory footprint and over-commit the per-VMI memory overhead.

-- Enable guest overhead overcommit by setting `spec.domain.resources.overcommitGuestOverhead` to true.
+- Enable guest overhead over-commit by setting `spec.domain.resources.overcommitGuestOverhead` to true.

 - Enable guest memory by setting `spec.domain.memory.guest` to a value higher than `spec.domain.resources.requests.memory`, as shown in the example.